ahmad0303/testingreadme/README.md

 ### What We Have Now
 Here's what we're working with:
 - Everything runs on one EC2 instance (yes, really!)
-- We've got a basic API Gateway/Load Balancer handling traffic
+- We've got a basic Load Balancer handling traffic
-- S3 takes care of our image storage
+- DynamoDB takes care of our data storage
 - Our monolithic app includes:
   - Authentication system
   - Image ingestion service